pmichali/lazyjack/README.md

 minion, or can be on a node by themselves.

 ### Support Network (support_net)
+This section is only used, when operating in `ipv6` mode.
+The entries are ignore for IPv4.
 For the NAT64 and DNS64 services, which are running in containers, we need a network that has both V4 and V6 addresses.
 This section of the YAML file specifies the IPv6 CIDR, and the IPv4 CIDR: